Manlin Cai

 About

-My research interests include migration, gender, and family in both China and Canada.
-The first theme of my current research focuses on relationship formation during the digital era with the rise of immigration.
-In a second research area, I seek to understand how gender and family considerations play a role in international students’ migration decision-making.
+Manlin Cai is a PhD candidate in the Department of Sociology at the University of British Columbia.
+She was a 2022–23 graduate student fellow at the UBC Centre for Migration Studies.
+Her research interests include migration, gender, work, and family in both China and Canada.
+The first theme of her current research focuses on relationship formation during the digital era with the rise of immigration.
+In a second research area, She seeks to understand the migration decision-making processes of international students in Canada.
+Her other research also examines the intersections between work and family.

 Publications